JeanVernus/AltranTodoList/README.md

-# Présentation de la fonctionnalité

 ## Application To Do List.

-Cette version en cours de développement d'une to do list permet de rédiger 12 to do list comprenant chacune 10 tâches.
+This version under development of a to do list makes it possible to write 12 to do lists each comprising 10 tasks.
-Vous vous donc les créer, modifier et sauvegarder en base de données.
-Barrer les tâche executer.
-( en cours de développement)
-Fonctionnalité à venir: Sauvegarde des tâches barrées et Suppr des listes voulues.
+You therefore create, modify and save them in the database.
+Cross out the task to be executed.
+( in development)
+Function to come: Save crossed-out tasks and Delete wanted lists.

-### Technos utilisées
+### Technos used

 1. React
 1. JavaScript